Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 Kent State Stats and Trends

-- In Kent State's 13 games this season, it has six wins against the spread.

-- The Golden Flashes have yet to cover the spread this year when underdogs by 3 points or more in four chances.
+- This year, the Golden Flashes are winless against the spread when entering a game as an underdog of 3 points or more (in four chances).

-- Kent State has gone over the point total in 38.5% of its opportunities this year (five times over 13 games with a set point total).
+- Kent State's games this season have hit the over on five of 13 set point totals (38.5%).

 - The Golden Flashes put up 32.6 points per game, 10.1 more than the Cowboys allow (22.5).

-- When Kent State puts up more than 22.5 points, it is 6-4 against the spread and 7-3 overall.
+- Kent State is 6-4 against the spread and 7-3 overall when the team puts up more than 22.5 points.

-- In games that Kent State amasses over 346.7 yards, the team is 6-5 against the spread and 7-4 overall.
+- When Kent State picks up more than 346.7 yards, the team is 6-5 against the spread and 7-4 overall.

-- This year the Golden Flashes have 12 turnovers, two fewer than the Cowboys have takeaways (14).
+- The Golden Flashes have turned the ball over 12 times, two fewer times than the Cowboys have forced turnovers (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.